 Garden and Landscaping Machinery

-Able Sales has 2 Bricksaw for sale a 14" saw and a 16" Block saw both designed to meet Australian standards and conditions with excellent reliability and features, both come with 12 MONTH WARRANTY.
-Able Sales brick saw for sale perth comes in two sizes 14 and 16inch and Able Sales brick saws have been designed to take standard 350mm( 14") and 400mm (16")blades for cutting through hard blocks like butter.
+Able Sales has 2 Bricksaw for sale a 14" and a 16" both designed to meet Australian standards and conditions with excellent reliability and features, both come with 12 MONTH WARRANTY.
+Able Sales brick saw for sale Perth comes in two sizes 14 and 16inch and Able Sales brick saws have been designed to take standard 350mm( 14") and 400mm (16")blades for cutting through hard blocks like butter.
 The 350mm brick saw is fitted with 2000 watt industrial strength electric motor and the 400mm a 2200W commercial electric motor.

 400mm Brick Saw Features